Roboy/luigi_payment/README.md

 ## Usage
 1. Start ROS `roscore`
 2. Start Node-RED `node-red`
+3. Create `credentials.txt` in `luigi_payment/src` folder and put your e-mail on the 1st line, your password on the 2nd line.
-3. Start payment service `python luigi_payment/src/server.py`
+4. Start payment service `python luigi_payment/src/server.py`

 After these steps payment service should be up and running.
 Type `rosservice list` and search for `payment_server`.
 > You can see Node-RED interface from any device that is connected to the same network which Raspberry Pi is connected to.